bitcoinops/bitcoinops.github.io/_posts/en/newsletters/2024-12-13-newsletter.md

-- [What is the point of solo mining pools?]({{bse}}124926) Murch outlines why a Bitcoin miner might use a mining pool that doesn't divide mining rewards to its particpants, a "solo mining pool".
+- [What is the point of solo mining pools?]({{bse}}124926) Murch outlines why a Bitcoin miner might use a mining pool that doesn't divide mining rewards to its participants, a _solo mining pool_.

 - [Is there a point to using P2TR over P2WSH if I only want to use the script path?]({{bse}}124888) Vojtěch Strnad notes the potential cost savings when using P2WSH but points